monkeydevtools/treepath-python/README.md

 assert planets == ['Jupiter', 'Saturn', 'Uranus', 'Neptune']
 ```
 ### has filter comparison operators as single argument functions
-Filters operator can be specified as a single argument function.
-Here an Earth example that searches for a
+A filter operator can be specified as a single argument function.
+Here an example that searches for planets that
-planets that have the same diameter as earth.
+have the same diameter as earth.

 ```python
 earths_diameter = partial(operator.eq, 12756)